saaguero/ckad-notes/README.md

   - For Linux: select text for copy and `middle button` for paste (or both `left` and `right` simultaneously if you have no middle button.)
   - For Mac: `⌘+C` to copy and `⌘+V` to paste.
   - For Windows: `Ctrl+Insert` to copy and `Shift+Insert` to paste.
-6.4.
-In addition, you might find it helpful to use the Notepad (see top menu under 'E
 - Issues with wrapped text within the terminal pane may be resolved by resizing your browser window temporarily.
 - Candidates can confirm the time remaining with the proctor directly.